Nintersoft/DBManager/README.md

 # DBManager

 DBManager is a database interface library which was developed using the Qt library.
-This class has been created with students and young programmers in mind, making it easier for them to manage and manipulate either SQLITE and MySQL database tables.
+This class has been created with students and young programmers in mind, making it easier for them to manage and manipulate SQLITE and MySQL database tables.

 ## Support and Documentation